-The Office of Graduate Studies within the Office of the Provost and Vice President for Academic Affairs provides guidelines for the format of the dissertation and all signature pages and forms for notification of successful completion of all degree requirements and submission of the dissertation to the library.
-See "Submiddion of the Dissertation" below.
+The Graduate School provides guidelines for the format of the dissertation and all signature pages and forms for notification of successful completion of all degree requirements and submission of the dissertation to the library.
+See "Submission of the Dissertation" below.